Folsom Estate Planning Attorneys

 - An executor who will be responsible for carrying out your will

 A trust is another helpful estate planning tool that we can help you take advantage of.
-A trust is a way to pass assets onto a beneficiary while protecting it from creditors, preventing minor children from misusing it, and diminishing tax liability.
+A trust is a way to prevent your estate from going through probate, pass assets onto a beneficiary while protecting it from creditors, preventing minor children from misusing it, and diminishing tax liability.
 Our estate planning attorneys in Folsom can help you establish and fund a trust.

 Advance Health Care Directives